 10. Add vanilla to your shampoo

-How to make your hair smell like vanilla?
 If you like the smell of vanilla, try this trick!
-Add vanilla powder to your shampoo, conditioner or cream and enjoy the refreshing scent of vanilla.
+Add vanilla powder to your shampoo, conditioner, or cream, and enjoy the refreshing scent of vanilla.

 2. Avoid sitting in places full of smokers, as cigarette smoke smell sticks to the hair's scent.

-3. If you don't have hair spray or hair perfume, you can spray a very small spritz of your favorite perfume on your brush before brushing your hair.
-Don't spray it direcly on your hair so the alcohol doesn't harm it!
+3. If you don't have hair spray or perfume, spritz a very small amount of your favorite perfume on your hair from a distance.
+Do not spray it directly on your hair to avoid damaging it!

-4. Before leaving the house, spray perfume on the sides of your neck, as it's consdered one of the strongest pulse spots and it's close to the hair.
-You can also spritz at the nape of the neck right below your hair line.
+4. Before leaving the house, spray perfume on the sides of your neck, as it's considered one of the strongest pulse spots and it's close to the hair.
+You can also spritz at the nape of the neck right below your hairline.